 One surface folded in an endless möbius band.
 Floors transform into ceilings, inside into outside.
 Production with innovative 3D printing techniques.
 Architecture of continuity with an endless array of applicability.

-It certainly sounds very interesting, you can find out more details about the project and see more photos of the planned building over at 3ders.org.
+It certainly sounds very interesting, and you can find out more details about the project and see more photos of the planned building over at 3ders.org.

 Source TechCrunch